andreasvarga/FaultDetectionTools.jl/README.md

 ## About

 `FDITools` is a collection of Julia functions for the analysis and solution of fault detection problems.
-The functions of this collection relies on the [DescriptorSystems](https://github.com/andreasvarga/DescriptorSystems.jl) package.
+The functions of this collection rely on the [DescriptorSystems](https://github.com/andreasvarga/DescriptorSystems.jl) package.

 The implemented functions are based on the computational procedures described in Chapters 5, 6 and 7 of the book:

-**Andreas Varga**, [Solving Fault Diagnosis Problems, Linear Synthesis Techniques](https://www.springer.com/us/book/9783319515588), vol. 84 of Studies in Systems, Decision and Control, Springer International Publishing, xxviii+394, 2017.
+**Andreas Varga**, [Solving Fault Diagnosis Problems, Linear Synthesis Techniques](https://www.springer.com/us/book/9783319515588), vol. 84 of Studies in Systems, Decision and Control, Springer International Publishing, 2017.

 This book describes the mathematical background of solving synthesis problems of fault detection and model detection filters and gives detailed descriptions of the underlying synthesis procedures.

-The targetted functionality parallels the functionality of the MATLAB collection of tools [FDITOOLS](https://github.com/andreasvarga/FDITools), whose User's Guide of the version V1.0 is provided in the file [`fditoolsdoc.pdf`](https://github.com/andreasvarga/FDITools/blob/master/fditoolsdoc.pdf).
+The targeted functionality parallels the functionality of the MATLAB collection of tools [FDITOOLS](https://github.com/andreasvarga/FDITools), whose User's Guide of the version V1.0 is provided in the file [`fditoolsdoc.pdf`](https://github.com/andreasvarga/FDITools/blob/master/fditoolsdoc.pdf).

 ## Supplementary information

-Supplementary information on the targetted functionality is also available on [arXiv](https://arxiv.org/abs/1703.08480) in the documentation of the companion MATLAB [`FDITOOLS`](https://github.com/andreasvarga/FDITools) collection.
+Supplementary information on the targeted functionality is also available on [arXiv](https://arxiv.org/abs/1703.08480) in the documentation of the companion MATLAB [`FDITOOLS`](https://github.com/andreasvarga/FDITools) collection.